Bertodemus/Forge/readme.md

 # Forge: A simple README generator

-Forge is small command-line application that allows for the quick generation of a README file.
+Forge is a small command-line application that allows for the quick generation of a README file.
 The generated file is compatible with GitHub Flavored Markdown.

 ## Description